cwonGT/ResearchGraphCode/README.md

 # ResearchGraphCode
-Python data analysis template code used in the writing of my journal publication.
+<h2> Python data analysis template code used in the writing of my journal publication.</h2>

 1.)
 FINAL-ANALYSIS-TEMPLATE-CODE.ipynb: Template data analysis that can be applied to dataframes